TangoJ-Labs/fabric-production-tutorials/README.md

 <br>

 ---
+## The [/outer_rim_trade](./outer_rim_trade) tutorial creates a space-based trade network using a single orderer.
+- TEST A BROWSER INTERFACE using the Go SDK and a React.js front-end.
+Transfer credits between users via the GUI interface.

-## The [/orderer_solo](./orderer_solo) example is functional.
+## The [/orderer_solo](./orderer_solo) example now includes updated MSP tree structures.
-- This example includes the minimum steps necessary to set up two isolated organizations on one network with a single channel and chaincode.
+- This example includes the steps necessary to set up two isolated organizations on one network with a single channel.
 Setup occurs sequentially, NOT simultaneously, mimicking a production environment with organizations operating separately on different setup timelines.

 ## The [/orderer_scalable](./orderer_scalable) example is under construction.